How to Open an Art Gallery

 Art galleries are similar to small businesses to a certain extent.
 In most cases, the gallery's purpose is to sell art and to keep the gallery in business.

 However, it is one business where the customer doesn't mind price increases.
-It is good news for an art collector, when the prices of an artist's work increase, as this signifies the artwork is becoming more valuable in the art market.
+In fact, it's good news for an art collector when the prices of an artist's work increase, as this signifies the artwork is becoming more valuable in the art market.

-To open an art gallery, you will need several things at the beginning:
+To open an art gallery, you will need certain things at the beginning:

-- You will need potential art collectors if it is a commercial gallery
+- Potential art collectors if it is a commercial gallery

 - A stable of artists